Justin-Sawyer/recipeas-and-greens/README.md

 		3) As a returning member, I want the navigation of the website to reflect my membership status.
 Thus, I want to see within the navigation links a link to my Account.
 My Account page should detail my Account settings (username, etc), recipes I have created, recipes created by others that I have favourited, and recipes that I have not yet tried.
 I want to be able to mark recipes as favourites from any page I access: the Home page, the Recipe page, the selection of recipes within a category pages, and of course from my own Account page.

-		4) As a returning member, I want to be able to add new recipes, edit previous recipes, edit my Account details if any of these have changed.
+		4) As a returning member, I want to be able to add new recipes, edit previous recipes and edit my Account details if any of these have changed.

 		5) I want to be able to search for recipes based on their name, their ingredients, their category and their ease of preparation.
 For example, if I return home late from work during a weeknight, I want to be able to search for "Quick and Easy" recipes.
 Ultimately, I would like to then refine my search to include what I have in my pantry or fridge.
 Thus while using the search functionality, if I search for "Quick and Easy spaghetti", I would like to be presented with recipes that are both "Quick and Easy" *or* have "spaghetti" as a listed ingredient.
 These recipes need not be only in my personal favourites, but the search must list all community recipes with these criteria.